Group-One-Technology/powerbase-core/powerbase-server/README.md

 NOTE: Update the password bellow:

 ```
+-- Role of our powerbase server which creates databases and users.
 CREATE USER powerbase_app WITH NOSUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD 'enter your desired password here'

+-- Enables powerbase_app to kill active connections and drop the database
+GRANT pg_signal_backend TO powerbase_app;
 ```

 6. Migrate and Seed the database.
 Make sure you have a PostgreSQL database named `powerbase` and Elastic Search installed and running.